For today’s post we travel to the other side of the globe: Scandinavia! To discover another of my favourite weaving structures: Krokbragd!

 While Saoriweaving was my favourite technique to weave on a rigged heddle loom in the beginning of my “weaving career”, the reason I start learning to use a shaft loom was Krokbragd!
 More exactly: Angie Parker.

-Angie Parker is the “Queen” of colorful Krokbragdweaving and one day I stumbled upon her account on Instagram.
+Angie Parker is the “Queen” of colourful Krokbragdweaving and one day I stumbled upon her account on Instagram.
 A real life-changing moment for me: “Wow!!
 That’s sooooo beautiful!
 Stunning!
 What is it?
 How does it work?
 I want to learn this…”

 And the rest is history…